Tonterias2/JhipsterPress082018/ReadMe/Solution12.md

 ![](images/sol12image2.png)

-and taking a look at it in your IDE:
+and importing them as a Maven or Gradle project in your IDE:

 ![](images/sol12image1.png)